harm-smits/42docs/libs/minilibx/getting_started.md

 If none of that worked, feel free to send me a message on slack (@hsmits).

-### Getting a screen on Windows 11
+### Getting a screen on Windows 11 (WSLg)

-Windows 11's WSL comes with WSLg by default, meaning you don't need to use VNC (XMing) to get a display.
-To read more about WSLg, [click here](https://www.zdnet.com/article/new-windows-10-test-build-adds-first-preview-of-linux-gui-apps-on-wsl/)
+Windows 11's WSL comes with an option to run graphic applications directly.
+To enable this, follow their official guide for [running linux gui apps in wsl](https://docs.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).
+When you have finished the installation, you can simply compile and run minilibx apps and they will appear like an actual application as if they were executed in windows.

 ## Initialization